yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 en: And I cannot know the future of this world.
 en: Therefore, creative power isn't equivalent to omnipotence.
 fr: Après tout ceci, il peut sembler difficile de savoir en quoi nous pouvons croire.
-fr: Mais ce serait une erreur de jeter à l'eau toutes nos connaissances.
+fr: Mais ce serait une erreur de jeter le bébé avec l'eau du bain.
-fr: La prochaine section discute du pourquoi.
+fr: J'expliquerai ce que nous pouvons espérer et qu'elle attitude nous devons adopter une fois que l'on a réalisé que beaucoup de vérité nous sont inaccessibles.

 en: After all this, it becomes difficult to know what we can believe.
 en: But it would be another error to throw away all our knowledge.
-en: The next section discuss about this.
+en: I'll explain in a future article what we can hope and what attitude we should have once we've realized most of truth are unaccessible.

 newcorps